Libya 'takes control' of North Korea-flagged oil tanker

 It was stopped as it tried to leave Sidra port but has not yet reached a government-controlled port, they add.

 But the rebels, who planned to sell the oil independently of the Libyan state, denied losing control of the tanker.

 Libya's parliament earlier ordered a special force to be deployed to "liberate" all rebel-held oil ports.

-Separatist militants have occupied three major eastern ports since August seeking a greater share of the country's oil revenues, as well as autonomy for eastern Libya.'No damage'
+Separatist militants have occupied three major eastern ports since August seeking a greater share of the country's oil revenues, as well as autonomy for eastern Libya.

 Government officials said the vessel, named the Morning Glory, was intercepted by Libyan navy ships as it left Sidra port, which lies to the east of Tripoli.